JimmyDurrell/Game_Gobble/README.md

 ## Welcome

 This is a classic game.
-To play it, run the script below or double-click the `gobble.exe` file in `build` directory.
+To play it, run the script below or double-click the `gobble.exe` file.

 `python gobble.py`